 10. Check to see if any reading/resource lists are available for your course

-4. Consider joining a club or society; it’s a great way to meet new people
+3. Consider joining a club or society; it’s a great way to meet new people.

-Travelling and parking - Planning to commute or bring a car with you when you start your course?
+Planning to commute or bring a car with you when you start your course?
 All vehicles will need to display a parking permit, which is clearly visible at all times.
-Once you are have access to MySuffolk (48 hours after enrolment has been completed) you can apply for your parking permit (Student Information>Forms, Policies and Guides>Car Park Permit Application).
-This will need to be printed and displayed from your Induction start date.
+Once you are have access to Brightspace (48 hours after enrolment has been completed) you can apply for you car parking permit.
+This will need to be printed and displayed from your first day of travel.
 You can view our car parks online.
 Please note, until you display a permit, you can only park in the Duke Street Public Car Park.

 Accommodation - Take a look at the recommended and accredited student accommodation options which includes both on-campus and off-campus accommodation.

 Student Finance - Make sure you have all your financial support in place before you start your course.

 SU - The Students' Union can support you in a number of ways during your studies, whether it be academically or personally.
 Welcome events and activities will be available to new starters.

 Library and Learning Services – Access your course Reading Lists and Subject Guides through the Learning Services website.
 Find out how Learning Services can enhance your studies at the University of Suffolk.

 Applicant Area - This is a dedicated space to help you prepare for your studies, track your application and view official correspondence.